 That means our Trench Schottky rectifier family achieves a well-balanced trade-off between Vf and IR.
 Compared to equivalent planar diodes, the Trench devices have a wider safe operating area.
 With robustness against thermal runaway, this makes them ideal in applications which experience higher ambient temperatures.

 Despite its higher parasitic capacitance, the Trench Schottky rectifier provides another benefit.
 Due to its higher current density it has a smaller effective junction capacitance compared to planar Schottky diodes.
 Therefore, Trench rectifiers have less stored charges (Qrr) and may be more suitable in high frequency applications.

 All-in-all, Trench Schottky rectifiers are the preferred choice

 By combining Schottky with Trench technology, the latest Trench Schottky rectifiers bring the performance benefits many applications demand.
 Trench Schottky diodes deliver a better trade-off between forward voltage drop and the leakage current.
-They also have excellent EMC performance together with robustness against thermal runaway effects.
+They also have excellent switching performance together with robustness against thermal runaway effects.